OliverOakley/project_two/README.md

     * Originally I planned to use Nexus, but had some issues getting it working, as stated under Risks and Issues.
 ### Images:
 Each service is its own Docker image, with the layers of the image defined in each services' Dockerfile.
-The instructions in each of the Dockerfiles are as follows:
+The instructions in each of the Dockerfiles are as follows, where N = service number between 1 and 4:
 * FROM python:3.7 - Defines the base image as python 3.7.
-* WORKDIR /. . - Defines the working directory for Docker instructions.
+* WORKDIR /serviceN - Defines the working directory for the Docker instructions.
 * COPY requirements.txt . - Copies the requirements.txt file, which has all the dependencies on it.
 * RUN pip3 install -r requirements.txt - Installs all the dependencies from the requirements.txt file.
 * COPY . . - Copies all files in the working directory to the image.
-* EXPOSE 5002 - Selects the port through which the containers listen to the image.
+* EXPOSE 500N - Selects the port through which the containers listen to the image.
 * ENTRYPOINT ["python", "app.py"] - Defines the main process for the container to run when it starts.
 ### Containers:
 To define and run all 4 Docker containers simultaneously, I used Docker Compose.